Donor Recognition: When and How to Appreciate Your Supporters

 5. Send photos and share stories

 Photos and stories are powerful carriers for your nonprofit’s mission.
-Regularly inform your donors about the current state of your project, the progress you have made so far, and your future plans.
+Regularly inform your donors about the current state of your project, the progress you have made so far, and your plans.

+Photos and videos can be used to make your posts more attractive.
 Your donors should see the impact that their donation has.
 Send out a status update when you’ve hit 25%, 50%, 75%, and 100%!
 This builds credibility and trust and could encourage further donations.

 Furthermore, every donor receives an automated thank you email once their donation is processed, but you should thank them again once the campaign is over.